p0jst/0days.io---old/content/readme.md

 draft: false
 ---

- ### Hello friend.

- Hello, friend?
- That's lame.
-Maybe I should give you a name.

- *Did you get it?
-Awhh, nice.*
+ ### Welcome home, stranger.

+ Thank you for accidentally stumbling upon this website, I am happy you are here.

  My name is Frederik and I am working as a cyber security consultant.
-I quite enjoy learning new things, especially in the cyber security area.
- That means I usually have some sort of project going on, and when I work on a project I document it.
+I take big pride in my work, and when I have a chance I also document it.
- I cannot really say what the next project might be, because I honestly have no idea.
-Usually what happens is, I remember something I watched in a webinar or read in a book two years ago and think "oh yeah, it would be cool to test it out!" and then I start
+ When you are working as a cyber security consultant, you hear a lot of people talk about expensive and unmanageable software that *'makes our organization so much safer'*.
+I do not believe that is the case.
+I believe people, and working with people is the key element for proper cyber security in an organization.
+ What is a big expensive wall going to do, if your colleagues open the door for the attacker?